jhonsfran1165/unprice/README.md

 # Unprice

 > **Warning**
-> This is a work-in-progress and not the finished product.
+> This is an alpha version of the product, I would really appreciate your feedback.
 >
-> Feel free to leave feature suggestions but please don't open issues for bugs or support requests just yet.
+> Feel free to leave feature suggestions.

+## Your product is smart, but your pricing is dumb.

+The open-source adaptive monetization infrastructure.
+Built for SaaS founders who refuse to let static plans strangle their growth.
+Unprice lets you monetize like a billion-dollar company from day one — without the engineering overhead.

+Burn your static pricing.
+Build revenue machines now.

-## About
+## Description

-Unprice pricing platform for modern saas.
-Manage, iterate and find the right price for your saas.
+SaaS pricing was built for a world that no longer exists.
+Three tiers, feature gating, quarterly pricing reviews.
+That worked when AI wasn't a thing and buyers behaved predictably.

+That world is gone.

+Today, your users expect personalized value.
+Your product ships changes daily.
+Your market is fragmented, dynamic, and ruthless.
+But you're still pricing like it's 2010 — Static plans, gut feelings, spreadsheets pretending to be strategy.

+In a world where AI can clone your product overnight, pricing is your sharpest weapon.

 ## Tech Stack & Features

-- Nextjs14
+- Nextjs v14
 - Nextauth v5
 - Drizzle ORM
 - Fully Edge support
 - TRPC
+- Hono API
 - ShadcnUI
 - Postgresql
 - Multitenant support with multi projects